dwn/continua/README.md

 Those are common-data files that might also be used by other projects at the same time

+NOTE: The project uses SASS, so only edit `.scss` files, and run the SASS watch server like `sass --watch scss/index.scss:public/css/continua.css`

 ### conlang creation utility

 ## Initial